sahadnk72/sahadnk72.github.io/_posts/2016-11-12-appsecret-proof-h1-report.md

 #### Description

-While analysing the Oauth implementations and authentication procedures for a private bounty target in Hackerone, I found something that allowed me to leak the appsecret_proof (`hash_hmac('sha256', app_access_token, app_secret)`) which was submitted to Facebook servers from the app server.
+While analysing the Oauth implementations and authentication procedures for a private bounty target in Hackerone, I found something that allowed me to leak appsecret_proof (`hash_hmac('sha256', app_access_token, app_secret)`) which was being submitted to Facebook servers from the app server.

-New to appsecret_proof? <a href="https://developers.facebook.com/docs/graph-api/securing-requests">Refer this</a>
+What's appsecret_proof? <a href="https://developers.facebook.com/docs/graph-api/securing-requests">Refer this.</a>

 While signing into `site.com` using Facebook and intercepting the POST request containing the `access_token` which was being submitted to `https://www.site.com/auth/facebook` after the Oauth flow, I tried fuzzing the request parameters.
-I chose to play with the parameter `access_token` and replaced the access_token I just allowed from Facebook with a new access_token I grabbed directly from the <a href="https://developers.facebook.com/tools/explorer/145634995501895/">Graph API Explorer</a> with minimal permissions.
+I chose to play with the parameter `access_token` and replaced the access_token I just allowed from Facebook with a new access_token (with minimal permissions) I grabbed directly from the <a href="https://developers.facebook.com/tools/explorer/145634995501895/">Graph API Explorer</a>.
 To my surprise, the app didn't validate the response it got from Facebook's remote servers and passed it on to user end.
 The error response contained both the `access_token` that was submitted by the user and `appsecret_proof`.
 Yes, it defeated the whole purpose of using `appsecret_proof`.